A co-op ghost investigation game with strong voice features and long-term progression.

 Use these next clicks when this page solved only part of the decision and your group still needs a narrower answer.

-A head-to-head comparison for groups choosing between investigation-first co-op horror and faster salvage-driven tension.
+A direct purchase-decision page for groups choosing between deeper investigation horror and faster comms-driven salvage tension.

-A head-to-head comparison for groups choosing between deeper investigation horror and shorter stealth-pressure fear.
+A direct purchase-decision page for groups choosing between deeper investigation horror and shorter stealth-pressure fear.

-A head-to-head comparison for groups choosing between clip-first social chaos and communication-first horror tension.
+A direct purchase-decision page for groups choosing between easier social horror and stronger comms-driven tension.